tmwayne/explorer/README.md

 make install
 ```

-## Notes
+## Limitations / Bugs

-As `preview` is free software, I make no guarantee to its performance.
+Some known limitations, which are actively being worked on.
+Known bugs
+will also be recorded here, when I get around to it.

-Currently, there's no support for piping, meaning `cat <data> | preview`
+- There's no support for piping, meaning `cat <data> | preview`
 doesn't work.
-This is being added now.
+Piped streams will require standard file I/O, that is `read` and
+`write`, limiting the maximum data sizes.

+- The only supported navigation is through vim bindings:
+`h` (left), `j` (down), `k` (up), and `l` (right).
+The input scanner is
+a small `flex` program, which as it turns out doesn't interface that nicely
+with `ncurses`.
+This will be written as a custom scanner for use with `bison`.